 Each museum will open doors for after-hours screenings.

-- National Museum of Natural History: enter on Constitution Ave
+- National Museum of Natural History: enter on Constitution Avenue

-- National Air and Space Museum: enter on Independence Ave
+- National Air and Space Museum: enter on Independence Avenue

 - Steven F. Udvar Hazy Center: enter via the main entrance